dylan-fox/Life_in_a_Minute/Assembly Instructions.md

 Assembly so far should look like this:
 ![conveyor belt construction](https://i.imgur.com/halpl3U.jpg "Conveyor Belt Construction")

-####Powering the Conveyor Belt
+#### Powering the Conveyor Belt
 1. Turn the two rubber wheels inside out such that the groove is outside
 2. Glue each wheel to the head of the servo motor
 3. Attach wood blocks near the base of  the first and last servos.
 The woodblock should be attached such that the servos that would be mounted will be three inches from the wooden base and can rotate freely
 4. Glue servos onto the woodblock and check if the they rotate without any obstruction
 5. Measure the height between the top of the paint roller and the servo.
 Cut double the amount of the length from the rubber elastic cord.
 6. Connect the two ends of the cord
-7. Mount the cord over the paint roller and servo such that the paint roller rotates, the servo rotates and the cord doesnít slip off the paint roller
+7. Mount the cord over the paint roller and servo such that the paint roller rotates, the servo rotates and the cord doesn‚Äôt slip off the paint roller
 8. Repeat the same process and mount the cord over the second servo
 9. Check if the conveyor belt rotates

-####Target Jars
+#### Target Jars
-1. Glue the cardboard piece to the rim of the jar where youíd like the place the servo motors.
+1. Glue the cardboard piece to the rim of the jar where you‚Äôd like the place the servo motors.
 Repeat the same for all the jars
 2. Set the servo to rotate for 100 degrees.
 3. Attach popsicle stick (using the hot glue gun) to the servo motors such that:
     * the edge of the popsicle stick is on the rotating head.